25 thousand beneficiaries from “Don’t lose your focus”

-The Sharjah Police General Command stated that it launched an electronic campaign on the seventh of this March under the slogan «Do not lose your focus on the road», with the aim of spreading traffic awareness among drivers of vehicles to reduce the offense of busyness other than the road, to reduce the occurrence of traffic accidents and the negative effects that result from them, and benefited from Of them, more than 25 thousand drivers.
+The Sharjah Police General Command stated that it launched an electronic campaign, on the seventh of this March, under the slogan «Do not lose your focus on the road», with the aim of spreading traffic awareness among drivers of vehicles to reduce the offense of busyness other than the road, to reduce the occurrence of traffic accidents and the negative effects that result from them More than 25,000 drivers have benefited from it.

 Follow our latest local and sports news, and the latest political and economic developments via Google news